andrew-field/projecteuler-go/README.md

 numberOfDivisors:
 Returns the number of divisors a number has using its prime factorisation.
 ![Insert explantion here (You can't see the picture)](images/numberOfDivisors.png)

+digitsOfNumber:
+Includes functions to fill a channel with the digits of both normal integers and big.Ints.
+It also includes functions to return a slice of all the digits of both normal integers and big.Ints.